RedFeatherXO/FoodPlanner/README.md

 20. Firefox scrollbar is weird
 21. Added Checkbox
 22. Use antd Pagnation for week change, Use antd Steps for Zubereitung but vertical
+23. Scrapped Pagnation because its changing in size when going past a number to make room for 3 dots
+24. Built a Custom Pagnation (ChatGPT)
+25. Added antd Steps
+26. Day specific content is loaded for each day selected in menu
+27. Color palette added subject to change